hubin111/MTAT/README.md

-# MTAT
+# MHSI
-MTAT: Mitigating the Trade-off in Adversarial Training via Sample Intervention Code for the paper MTAT: Mitigating the Trade-off in Adversarial Training via Sample Intervention.
+Boosting Adversarial Training with Mitigating Hard Sample Interference Code for the paper Boosting Adversarial Training with Mitigating Hard Sample Interference.

 ## Environment settings and libraries we used in our experiments
 ### This project is tested under the following environment settings: